 Practical Ideas for a More Minimalist Christmas

-There are numerous ways to do this that don’t require
+There are numerous ways to give intentionally without:

 - Mountains of debt